Pre-course Assignment

 0.3 Essentials

-These options are important for pleasant, reproducible and efficient use of the RStudio environment:
+These options are important for reproducible and efficient use of the RStudio environment:

 1. Change the default working directory to C:\workspace2 (R General Tab)